Sunday, 19 May 2024

 So, for any observable event, the proper time to that event (at the time of the event), is as calculated and charted above.

-Following the logic that every observable event is equivalent to a photon emitted at that event (ignoring energy/frequency/wavelength because we only care about observability), then it follows that a distantly emitted photon must pass through all intermediate events on the way to an observer.
-And in that case, looking at the chart above, sufficiently distant photons must – at first – increase their proper distance from the observer.
+Following the logic that every observable event is equivalent to a photon emitted at that event (ignoring energy/frequency/wavelength because we only care about observability).
+Observed photons that originated at sufficiently distant events (distant in time) must – at first – increase their proper distance from the observer as we consider incrementally closer origin events (closer in time).

 The question then is … how can that be?